-An emphasis of the planning effort has been creating a pedestrian-friendly district with safe and pleasant areas for walking.
-Currently, large sections of sidewalks, especially in the northwest portion of the neighborhood, are missing or damaged and in need of repair.
-The entire district is devoid of trees and shade, which detracts from the pedestrian experience.
 The larger bike and pedestrian infrastructure in and around Shockoe is well established.
 To the south are the Low Line, a linear urban green space, and the Virginia Capital Trail, a 51.7 mile, multi-use trail, which need to be connected to bike and pedestrian infrastructure in the neighborhood.
 The Richmond Slave Trail is a marked walking trail, which utilizes City sidewalks once it crosses the James River and enters Shockoe.
-The trail guides users, through a series of signs and plaques embedded along the trail to sites tied to the slave trade and African American heritage.
-Priority should be given to linking existing trails and bike infrastructure and creating shared-use green-ways which are separate from city streets.
+The trail guides users, through a series of signs and plaques, embedded along the trail which tell aspects of the trade in enslave Africans and African American heritage.
+Priority should be given to linking existing trails and bike infrastructure and creating shared-use greenways which are separated from city streets.
 The Shockoe Valley Streets Improvement Project includes pedestrian enhancements in the form of improvements to crosswalks, sidewalks, and the planting of trees.